Contemplating Edith Stein

-“Editor Joyce Avrech Berkman has done readers a true service by pulling together so many valuable contributions to the scholarly research of the life and works of Edith Stein. . . . a valuable contribution to the fields of history, religion, philosophy, feminist thought, and . . . reveals the power and versatility of Edith Stein's life and thought.” ~Central European History
+“Editor Joyce Avrech Berkman has done readers a true service by pulling together so many valuable contributions to the scholarly research of the life and works of Edith Stein. . . . a valuable contribution to the fields of history, religion, philosophy, feminist thought, and more clearly reveals the power and versatility of Edith Stein's life and thought.” —Central European History

 "A valuable contribution to the existing literature on Edith Stein.
-These quality essays are written by a well-established international network of commentators and translators of Stein.”“A valuable contribution to the existing literature on Edith Stein.
-These quality essays are written by a well-established international network of commentators and translators of Stein.” ~Elisabeth Young-Brueh
+These quality essays are written by a well-established international network of commentators and translators of Stein." —Elisabeth Young-Bruehl, author of Hannah Arendt: For Love of the World

 "We badly need this new book on Edith Stein, so that we may ponder how a brilliant Jewish woman in Weimar Germany could become a Carmelite nun, yet retain a vivid Jewish identity and close ties to her family.
-The essays help us synthesize Stein's troubling legacy as an accomplished philosopher, a Catholic saint, a Jewish daughter, and a stubborn feminist who was trapped in very dark times indeed.” ~Herman Wouk Chair in Modern Jewish Studies, University of California at San Diego, and author of Jewish High Society in Old Regime Berlin
+The essays help us synthesize Stein's troubling legacy as an accomplished philosopher, a Catholic saint, a Jewish daughter, and a stubborn feminist who was trapped in very dark times indeed." —Deborah Hertz, Herman Wouk Chair in Modern Jewish Studies, University of California at San Diego, and author of Jewish High Society in Old Regime Berlin

 "Readers will be fascinated by this multidisciplinary, state-of-the-art, well-contextualized essay collage on the life and writings of Edith Stein.
 A remarkable woman in every respect, the deeply spiritual Edith Stein crossed many seemingly uncrossable boundaries—national, linguistic, religious, intellectual—in her search for understanding of the human condition.
-This volume, ably orchestrated by Joyce Berkman, provides English-language readers an excellent introduction to a brilliant, complex, twentieth-century European woman: intellectual, philosopher, feminist, Jew, Christian, and Catholic saint.” ~Karen Offen, Ph.D., Institute for Research on Women and Gender, Stanford University
+This volume, ably orchestrated by Joyce Berkman, provides English-language readers an excellent introduction to a brilliant, complex, twentieth-century European woman: intellectual, philosopher, feminist, Jew, Christian, and Catholic saint." —Karen Offen, Ph.D., Institute for Research on Women and Gender, Stanford University